OngOngoing/BubbleBee/jenkins-installation.md

         service start jenkins

 9. Open your browser and navigate to <code>http://< your-jenkins-ip >:8080</code>.
-You'll see jenkins dashboard
+You'll see jenkins dashboard.